kikinit/mddoc-toolkit/README.md

-# Readme Parser
+# Readme Toolkit

-A JavaScript library for parsing and extracting key information from code repository README files written in Markdown.
-This parser focuses on retrieving important sections such as the project description, installation instructions, usage examples, and more.
+A JavaScript library for extracting key sections from Markdown-based README files.
+It works as a general-purpose parser, with customizable extensions (contexts) for specific types of README files, such as those in code repositories.
+The toolkit helps retrieve important information like installation instructions, usage examples, and more, while being adaptable to different README formats.

-## Features (Work in Progress)
+## Features

-- Supports multiple Markdown header levels
+- General-purpose Markdown parser with support for multiple header levels (`#`, `##`, etc.)
+- Extracts key sections such as:
-- Extracts project title and description
+  - Project title and description
-- Retrieves installation instructions
+  - Installation instructions
-- Parses usage examples and code snippets
+  - Usage examples
-- Identifies contribution guidelines
+  - Contribution guidelines
-- Extracts license information
+  - License information
+- Context-based functionality: Extend the parser for specific needs, such as code repository or npm README files.
+- Easily customizable for specialized data extraction

-### Future implementation
+### Planned Features

 - Detects badges and shields from README files
+- Additional context-specific extraction features for various README formats

 ### Headings parsing regex